© Crown copyright 2019

-For social landlords who have a tenant getting Universal Credit full service the Third Party Deductions (TPD) Scheme will be used to pay the Alternative Payment Arrangement (APA) Managed Payment to Landlord (MPTL).
+For social landlords the Third Party Deductions (TPD) Scheme will be used to pay the Alternative Payment Arrangement (APA) Managed Payment to Landlord (MPTL).

 Universal Credit payments are paid calendar monthly and equate to 12 assessment periods each year.
 This means:

-- DWP will assess what deductions (e.g. APA MPTL) can be made from Universal Credit payments 12 times each year at the end of each assessment period
+- DWP will assess what deductions (such as APA MPTL) can be made from Universal Credit payments 12 times each year at the end of each assessment period

 - the APA MPTL is paid in the TPD payment cycle following a Universal Credit payment